oliversutton/testblog/_posts/2023-03-25-a-second-blog-post.md

 my_function(5) # returns 6
 ```
-Writers can choose the language of the syntax highlighting too, heres C++:
+authors can choose the language of the syntax highlighting too, here's C++:
 ```cpp
 int main() {
   std::vector<int> a;